bicachu/natural-questions-nlp/README.md

 ### Stage One
 The first task to complete will be a review and update of the provided code.
 Through the Google Natural Questions GitHub, code has been provided on how to get started with the dataset.

 The data is provided in a form where each training example containing four main items: question, corresponding Wikipedia page, long answer candidate(s), and annotation [3].
 The annotation will include both the correct (or chosen) long answer as well as potential short answers (or NULL if not applicable).
-We will use the tokenized representation of the training examples which will allow for easy use of parsing
+We will use the tokenized representation of the training examples which will allow for easy feeding into the models described below.

 For pre-processing, we will attempt to optimize for our training model by first paring down our long answer candidates using TF-IDF (term frequency - inverse document frequency) which is information retrieval scoring measure that helps determine how relevant a term is in a given document.
 Once that is done, we can extract key dimensions in the data and feeding multiple training instances into BERT using a sliding window technique on the text as the BERT requires a specified maximum sequence length, meaning some texts might be too long to fit into one single training instance.